vayvi/HDV/README.md

 After downloading and processing the evaluation dataset, you can evaluate the pretrained model as follows.
 Download a model checkpoint:
 - `model_name` corresponds to the folder inside `logs/` where the checkpoint file is located
-- `epoch_number` is the epoch number of the checkpoint file
+- `epoch_number` epoch number of the checkpoint file to be used
 - `data_folder_name` is the name of the folder inside `data/` where the evaluation dataset is located (default to `eida_dataset`)

 ```bash